 Not everyone was thrilled about the attention and for good reason.
 The Olympic committee, which has been grilled for its widespread corruption for decades was put on the hot seat when it decided to allow the FIS (Federation Internationale De Ski), skiing’s governing body, to oversee Olympic snowboarding.

-Many snowboarders including Terje Haakonsen, who at the time was the undisputed favorite for winning the Men’s Halfpipe contest, took issue with the IOC not choosing the International Federation of Snowboarders or IFS to oversee snowboarding’s inclusion in the Games.
+Many snowboarders including Terje Haakonsen, who at the time was the undisputed favorite for winning the Men’s Halfpipe contest, took issue with the IOC not choosing the International Snowboarding Federation or ISF to oversee snowboarding’s inclusion in the Games.
 In fact, Haakonsen would go on to boycott the 1998 Olympic Games because of the ongoing governance issues, which surely leaves an asterisk in the record books next to the names of the three medalists from that year’s event.

 There’s no doubt that snowboarding was included in the winter Olympics to help declining interest and viewership in the winter games, especially amongst the highly sought-after teen and young adult demographics.
 At the point of inclusion, it certainly felt like the Olympics needed snowboarding more than snowboarding needed the Olympics, a sentiment now shared by many skateboarders, including Tony Hawk, about skateboarding and surfing’s introduction into the 2020 Summer Games in Tokyo, Japan.